abc-rp/xri-alpha-sandbox/README.md

   - `sam_mask_rgb_<datetime>.npz`
 - **Note:** RGB images are excluded for buildings captured at night.

+RGB images are provided in a linear colour space.
+To convert them to sRGB (commonly used in ML models), apply a gamma correction of `0.4545`.

 RGB images have been processed so that humans and vehicles have been masked.
 The anonomising masks themselves are contained in `rgb_<datetime>_anon_masks.json`.
 The [Mask R-CNN](https://arxiv.org/pdf/1703.06870) with the weights available from [pytorch](https://pytorch.org/vision/stable/models/generated/torchvision.models.detection.maskrcnn_resnet50_fpn.html#maskrcnn-resnet50-fpn) was used to generate these masks.
 The RGB images have also been processed using [Meta's Segment Anything Model (SAM) 2](https://ai.meta.com/sam2/), this model attempts to find all the contiguous objects in an image and produce a mask for them.
 A visual representation of this is contained in `sam_mask_rgb_<datetime>.jpeg` and the masks themselves are in a compressed numpy array `sam_mask_rgb_<datetime>.npz`.